 … And, considering that the castle played both Highgarden and parts of Casterly Rock in the seventh season of Game of Thrones, we’re certainly not the only ones to think so.

-You can tour both the interior and the exterior of the castle, and it makes a fantastic day trip from Cordoba, Spain.
+You can tour both the interior and exterior of the castle, and it makes for a fantastic day trip from Córdoba.

-When visiting Cordoba, it’s best to stay in or near the historic center of the city in order to be able to access the city’s top attractions on foot.
+When visiting Córdoba, it’s best to stay in or near the historic center of the city to be able to access the city’s top attractions on foot.

 If you’re driving into the city as part of an Andalucia road trip like we were, there is ample parking available just outside of the historic center.